TomasHubelbauer/markright/readme.md

 backing content in the generated file so that things like modules work (VS Code knows what to suggest for module paths etc.).

-### Consider adding support for `~~~` to be able to output MarkDown code blocks

-Right now MarkDown can be output using MarkRight, but code blocks can't because they need to be escaped in code blocks that MarkRight recognizes using `~~~`.

 ### Consider allowing shell code blocks to check streams in info string

 Instead of following each shell code block with `stdout` and `stderr`, add an